 The Stoddard Firm believes strongly in making sure injured workers and their families have the resources they need to rebuild their lives and heal as completely as possible.
 We’re experienced in employment law, personal injury, wrongful death, premises liability, product liability, and all other areas of law relevant to helping survivors of gas line explosions.

-If you or a loved one have been injured by hitting a gas line during construction work, or injured as a bystander to a gas line explosion at a construction site, the Stoddard Firm can help you get the compensation you deserve.
-We’ll establish what happened, where the mistake occurred, and who was responsible, whether it was the construction company, the gas company, or a combination of both.
-We’ll also help you analyze the true cost of your injuries over the course of your lifetime, both financially and emotionally, and make sure their full weight is given due respect in court.
+If you or a loved one have been injured by hitting a gas line during construction work, or injured as a bystander to a gas line explosion at a construction site, The Stoddard Firm can help you get the compensation you deserve.
+We will establish what happened, where the mistake occurred, and who was responsible, whether it was the construction company, the gas company, or a combination of both.
+We will also help you analyze the true cost of your injuries over the course of your lifetime, both financially and emotionally, and make sure their full weight is given due respect in court.

-To talk to a lawyer about your case today, reach out to us at 678-RESULT or through our online chat function for a free consultation.
+To talk to a lawyer about your case today, reach out to us at 470-467-2200 or through our online chat function for a free consultation.

 Attorney Matt Stoddard